 In fact, when my family came down with the flu this year, I thought it was just a nasty cold until the second kid got it.
 Then I recognized it for what it was – influenza.

 The flu is a viral infection that’s highly contagious

-There’s 2 main ways to do that.
+There are 2 main ways to do that.

 The first is to get a yearly flu shot.
 It’ll help minimize your chances of getting it.
 And if you do catch it, it can help minimize the duration and severity of the sickness (in other words, you’ll be less sick than if you didn’t get the shot).

-Here’s some other ways to try and avoid catching the flu:
+Here are some other ways to try and avoid catching the flu: